How To Prepare For Med School Interviews: Common Questions

 2. Practice in Front of a Mirror

 Practicing for an interview in front of a mirror is the best way to check your nonverbal demeanor.
-Small gestures or tics can indicate your nervousness, so you want to identify them early and manage them prior to the real medical school interview.
+Small gestures or tics can indicate your nervousness, so you want to identify them early and manage them prior to the real interview.
 It will also show you how you are coming across to your audience.

 3. Maintain Eye Contact